President Trump Says He Wants to Limit Asylum Seekers. Experts Say He's on Shaky Legal Ground

 Under U.S. law, any foreign national who is in the U.S. or who arrives in the U.S. “whether or not at a designated port of arrival” may apply for asylum.

-The president’s idea to limit asylum seekers to those who have arrived at designated ports of entry could particularly impact those in the most dangerous circumstances, noted Geoffrey Hoffman, director of University of Houston Law Center’s Immigration Clinic.
+The president’s idea to limit asylum seekers to those who have arrived at designated ports of entry could particularly impact those in the most dangerous circumstances, notes Geoffrey Hoffman, director of University of Houston Law Center’s Immigration Clinic.

 “Many times the asylum applicants are specifically those types of people who have been forced to flee and therefore they will not be able to avail themselves of the normal processes in their home countries,” Hoffman tells TIME.

-The U.S. has also signed the U.N.’s Convention and Protocol Relating to the Status of Refugees, which means it cannot return a refugee to a country where their life would be threatened on the grounds of race, religion, nationality, membership in a particular social group or political opinion.
+The U.S. has also signed the U.N.’s Convention and Protocol Relating to the Status of Refugees, which means it cannot return a refugee to a country where his or her life would be threatened on the grounds of race, religion, nationality, membership in a particular social group or political opinion.

-Gilman says she’s confident the president’s actions would be challenged in court “immediately,” and that she expected federal courts would invalidate changes to the asylum procedure.
+Gilman says she’s confident the president’s actions would be challenged in court “immediately,” and that she expects federal courts would invalidate changes to the asylum procedure.
 But she expressed concern about what would happen to those seeking asylum in the meantime.

 “For at least for a matter of days, if not longer, there will be very extreme harm for asylum seekers,” she warns.